Super League › Championship Series

 The Championship Series is broadcast to a worldwide audience via TV, digital and social media channels, and our website.

-The Championship Series is the ultimate in triathlon, offering significant prize prices for the Pros, action-packed events on stadium-like courses, and designed for TV and digital broadcast product.
+The Championship Series is the ultimate in triathlon, offering significant prize packages for the Pros, and action-packed events on stadium-like courses, and designed for TV and digital broadcast product.
+This is the future of triathlon.
+In 2022, New Rules Apply.

 This ultimate guide is all about Championship Series.
 It covers its essence, explains how the athletes are selected, describes the race formats and rules, deciphers how the points are scored, and reveals the amazing prizes.